subconsciousnetwork/noosphere/design/principles.md

 Decentralization makes ecosystems resilient and enables many of the other values we embrace, including evolvability, pluralism, user-ownership, and subsidiarity.

 We value decentralization in protocol design, and avoid centralization.
-Centralization can be usefully defined as “the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of a function” ([IETF](https://www.ietf.org/archive/id/draft-nottingham-avoiding-internet-centralization-05.html), 2022).
+Centralization can be usefully defined as "the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of a function" ([IETF](https://www.ietf.org/archive/id/draft-nottingham-avoiding-internet-centralization-05.html), 2022).

 #### ...and aims to mitigate downside where centralization emerges